 For detailed information, guidelines, and tips on creating this content, visit the Campaign Content Basics page.

-This is important.
+This is vital.
 Determine who will want your project and what they will do with it.
 For help with this, take a look at the “Write Your User” page.

 Used to build your Creator page.
 For detailed information about creating this content, visit the Campaign Content Basics page.